lilydoar/site-blocker/README.md

 ## todo features

 - Accept a file containing a list of sites as a flag
-- Setup a release of this on GitHub
-- Add an edit command which opens the system's default text editor for raw editing of the blocked sites
 - Add windows support
 - Add ability to read from stdin
 - Add option to disable color
+- Setup a release of this on GitHub
+- Publish CLI on crates.io
 - Add autoformatting to the GitHub actions
-- Publish CLI on crates.io